 Huntington is a medium-sized city located in the state of Indiana.
 With a population of 17,095 people and five constituent neighborhoods, Huntington is the 50th largest community in Indiana.
 Huntington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Because occupations involving physical labor dominate the local economy, Huntington is generally considered to be a blue-collar town.
-37.42% of the Huntington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Huntington is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Huntington who work in office and administrative support (12.55%), food service (7.27%), and sales jobs (7.03%).
+When you are in Huntington, you'll notice that it is more blue-collar than most other communities in America.
+37.50% of Huntington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Huntington is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Huntington who work in office and administrative support (12.20%), sales jobs (8.91%), and food service (7.74%).

 The people who call Huntington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington residents report their race to be White, followed by Asian.
 Important ancestries of people in Huntington include Irish, English, Italian, and French .